priyankavergadia/soundclassifier-cloudrun/README.md

 * Deploy the service

 ##Build the service
 The service is already built for you.
-Just go ahead and build the image in the next step.
+Just go ahead and create a Google Cloud Project  and in the project build the image in the next step.

 ###Optional
 If you are interested in starting from scratch then follow [this Quikstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) to get the basic node.js service running.